How were guests selected to be on the show?

 - National chain restaurants will not be considered.

-To nominate a restaurant, fill out our form here.
+To nominate a restaurant, fill out the form here.

-I’m a restaurant owner or handle public relations/marketing for a restaurant.
+I’m a restaurant owner or handle public relations and marketing for a restaurant.
 If I support Arizona PBS financially, will that improve my changes of being featured?

-Did “Check, Please!
-Arizona” ever feature restaurants outside the Phoenix metropolitan area?
+Does “Check, Please!
+Arizona” feature restaurants outside the Phoenix metropolitan area?

-Yes, the program has featured restaurants in the Sedona area, Northern Arizona and Tucson, among other areas around the state.
-We welcome suggestions for restaurants throughout Arizona.
+Yes, the program has featured restaurants in Sedona, northern Arizona and Tucson, among other areas around the state.
+We welcome suggestions for restaurants throughout Arizona!